 From the few snippets I’ve seen, Dead Files is on my worst list… but only if people take the show seriously.
 What I saw looked like a parody of what researchers like me really do.

 The Haunted Collector show disappointed me more than most.
 I’ve know John Zaffis since we both spoke at paranormal conferences in the late 1990s or so.

-John is a tremendous researcher, and one of the most authoritative “walking encyclopedias” of paranormal insights and information.
+John is a tremendous researcher, and an authoritative “walking encyclopedia” of paranormal insights and information.

 The show’s producers never seemed to get that, or showcase his expertise.
 That was tragic.

 But, in general, ghost hunting and TV shows are two very different things.
-When I do watch a ghost hunting TV show or movie, I try to remember that.
+When you watch a ghost hunting TV show or movie, remember that.

-The only reason I check ghost-related shows is to understand the context of the emails and comments I receive.
+The only reason I watch “extreme” ghost-related shows is to understand the context of the emails and comments I receive.

 When something seems to come out of left field, it’s usually the result of a TV show.

-I’ve been sorry to see good TV shows get cancelled.
+I’ve been sorry to see producers and networks cancel good TV shows.
 However, the demise of the worst TV shows about ghosts… that’s been a relief.